salu133445/lakh-pianoroll-dataset/docs/index.md

 Please cite the following papers if you use Lakh Pianoroll Dataset in a published work.

-- Hao-Wen Dong, Wen-Yi Hsiao, Li-Chia Yang and Yi-Hsuan Yang, "MuseGAN:
-  Multi-track Sequential Generative Adversarial Networks for Symbolic Music Generation and Accompaniment," in *AAAI Conference on Artificial Intelligence* (AAAI), 2018.
+- Hao-Wen Dong, Wen-Yi Hsiao, Li-Chia Yang and Yi-Hsuan Yang, "**MuseGAN: Multi-track Sequential Generative Adversarial Networks for Symbolic Music Generation and Accompaniment**," in *AAAI Conference on Artificial Intelligence* (AAAI), 2018.

-- Colin Raffel, "Learning-Based Methods for Comparing Sequences, with Applications to Audio-to-MIDI Alignment and Matching," *PhD Thesis*, 2016.
+- Colin Raffel,
+  "**Learning-Based Methods for Comparing Sequences, with Applications to Audio-to-MIDI Alignment and Matching**,"
+  *PhD Thesis*, 2016.